 It’s all about spreading the word to the crowd in as many ways as possible, and you can do this in both traditional and creative ways.

 - Your Website: This is pretty obvious, but I thought I’d start with a simple one.
-Place large “call to action” buttons, images, or banners on your site that link to the collection URL in as many places as possible.
+Place large “call to action” buttons, images or banners that link to the collection URL in as many places as possible on your site.
 Don’t feel like you need to ration those buttons – this is the internet!
 At a minimum, your homepage, previous/current event page, and upcoming event page are excellent locations to place these buttons.

 - Email Campaigns: Send emails to your mailing lists with the collection URL included.
 I would suggest at least one email devoted entirely to your Call for Papers, but you can also mention your Call (and include the URL) in other email communications.
 One great mailing list to target is contributors from previous years who did not make the cut.